CDE90/image-gallery/README.md

 Changes will be deployed automatically when they are added to the `main` branch.

-To initially set up deployment, we need to make a copy of this repository and make it private.
+To initially set up deployment, we need to make a copy of this repository.
 Then log into cloudflare and set up the repository in cloudflare pages.

 Leave Framework preset as "None" and set the build command to "rm -rf ./videos" so that the large videos are not added to CF (videos over 25mb cannot be deployed to cloudflare so we just use a direct Github link instead).
 You should not need to change any other settings from their defaults.